hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - prevent malicious content downloads from suspicious domains while allowing normal web traffic
   - SSL Decryption
     - an important part of the Umbrella Intelligent Proxy
-    - proxy and inspect traffic that’s sent over HTTPS
+    - proxy and inspect traffic that's sent over HTTPS
     - does require the root certificate be installed
   - SafeSearch: an automated filter of pornography and other offensive content
   - logging